sagarbpatel31/drone_navigation/README.md

 -   **Software setup**: ROS and non-ROS, Realsense SDK (on companion computer) + ArduPilot firmware.

--   **Parameter configuration: On companion computer and ArduPilot to send and receive VISION_POSE_ESTIMATE messages and camera pose transformation.
+-   **Parameter configuration**: On companion computer and ArduPilot to send and receive VISION_POSE_ESTIMATE messages and camera pose transformation.

--   **Ground testing: How to monitor and plot data messages on GCS to ensure that everything is running according to plan.
+-   **Ground testing**: How to monitor and plot data messages on GCS to ensure that everything is running according to plan.

 -   **Flight test**: Explore the operational envelope in different modes (Loiter, Guided, Auto ) and environment